 Positive behaviour will be taught to all pupils as part of the curriculum, in order to enable them to understand what behaviour is expected and encouraged and what is unacceptable.
 Positive reinforcement will be used by staff where expectations are met to acknowledge good behaviour and encourage repetition.
-The curriculum will focus on defining positive behaviour and making it clear what this looks like.
+The curriculum will focus on defining positive behaviour and making it clear what this looks like, including the key habits and routines required by the routine will be used to teach and reinforce the expected behaviours of all pupils.
 Appropriate and reasonable adjustments to routines for pupils with additional needs, e.g. SEND, will be made.
 Consistent and clear language will be used when acknowledging positive behaviour and addressing misbehaviour.